-If the Vice Dean for Students, the Director of Human Resources, or their designees deny a request for access of a Service Animal, the disabled individual can file a written grievance with the Vice Dean for Faculty or his/her designee.
-The Vice Dean for Faculty's decision will be final.
+If the Associate Dean of Diversity, Equity, and Inclusion, the Director of Human Resources, or their designees deny a request for access of a Service Animal, the disabled individual can file a written grievance with the Vice Dean of Faculty or his/her designee.
+The Vice Dean of Faculty's decision will be final.